jkingportfolio/CI_PP2_Connect4/README.md

 #### Notification Bar

-The notification bar is located above the game board and will display a notification relevant to the state of the game.
+The notification bar is located above the game board and will display a notification relevant to the state of the game to the user.

 - Covered in user stories: 3, 4 & 5